 - March 2020 (Stage 2) - Auckland Transport’s Road Safety Team will review video recordings to analyse the behaviour of traffic.
 Analysis of this video will be compared to recordings gathered in November 2019, before any safety improvements are made.
 This will help the team understand what worked, what didn’t work, and any other issues that came up.

-- May 2020 (Stage 4) – Road Safety Team will review how the smart studs, electronic messaging signs, and painted yellow hatchings have improved safety at the intersections.
+- Late 2021/2022 (Stage 4) – Road Safety Team will review how the smart studs, electronic messaging signs, and painted yellow hatchings have improved safety at the intersections.

 Between 2014 and 2018, 29 people died and 515 were seriously injured (excluding State Highways) as a result of motorcycle crashes in the Auckland region.
 The most common crash factors were failing to give way/stop, and poor observation.